 Nursing with Registration as:

 Nursing for qualified healthcare professionals:

-Nurses are involved in caring for vulnerable members of society and there is a necessity for all nursing students to have enhanced Criminal Records Bureau disclosures.
+Nurses are involved in caring for vulnerable members of society and there is a necessity for all nursing students to have enhanced Disclosure and Barring Service checks.
 Prior to commencing the programme you must also have occupational health clearance.

 Meet some of our pre-registration nursing students.